The Year 1919 (Concerts in January 2019)

 Violin concerto

-A Midsummer night’s dream: Overture, Scherzo, Intermezzo, Notturno, March
+A Midsummer night’s dream: Ouverture, Scherzo, Intermezzo, Notturno, March

 Ouverture The Hebrides (Finals Cave)